SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 The process is as follows:
 You create or change ABAP objects in the development system.
 When you release the transport request, the objects are pushed to the remote repository in a new commit.
 The pipeline is triggered by the new commit.
 It can be started manually in Jenkins, or automatically when the new commit arrives in the Git repository (by setting a webhook in GitHub).
 The following image shows the library steps involved when the tests are run successfully:

 ![Process: Deploy Git repository on local system and execute tests - Tests are successful](../images/checkSuccessful.png "Process: Deploy and execute tests: Success")

 The following image shows the library steps involved when the tests result in an error:

 ![Process: Deploy Git repository on local system and execute tests - Tests are not successful](../images/checkNotSuccessful.png "Process: Deploy and execute tests: Success")

+When the tests result in an error, you can view them in the [Warnings-Next-Generation Plugin](https://plugins.jenkins.io/warnings-ng/).
+For more information about the mapping of the quality check errors to errors displayed in Jenkins, see the description of the following parameters in the  [gctsExecuteABAPQualityChecks](https://www.project-piper.io/steps/gctsExecuteABAPUnitTests/) step:
+  - Severities of ABAP Unit Test results: [aUnitTest](https://www.project-piper.io/steps/gctsExecuteABAPUnitTests/#aunittest) parameter
+  - Priorities of ATC Check results: [atcCheck](https://www.project-piper.io/steps/gctsExecuteABAPUnitTests/#atccheck) parameter

 ## Example